google/lmctfy/PRIMER.md

 # lmctfy Codebase Primer

-The goal of this document is to provide a guick-start guide on the design of lmctfy in order to make contributing to the codebase easier.
+The goal of this document is to provide a quick-start guide on the design of lmctfy in order to make contributing to the codebase easier.

 ## Directory Structure